 Table 4 shows the assembly metric benchmarks adapted from Rhie et al. (2021) and the Earth BioGenome Project Report on Assembly Standards September 2024 for the chromosome-level assembly haplotype 1.

-In Table 4, the notation “6.C.Q64” indicates a contig N50 of around 6 Mb, chromosome-level assembly (“C”), and a QV of approximately 64.
+In Table 4, the notation 6.C.Q64 indicates a contig N50 of around 6 Mb, chromosome-level assembly (“C”), and a QV of approximately 64.
 These values exceed the minimum reference standard of 6.C.Q40 recommended by the Earth BioGenome Project.

 Table 4: EBP summary metrics for the Zygaena carniolica assembly (haplotype 1)